 Home Evictions in San Francisco Temporarily Stopped

-San Francisco’s Mayor ordered a moratorium (a stop) on home evictions.
-Although this has mostly expired, it was followed by a statewide law (AB 3088) protecting tenants.
-This means renters who lost income because of the coronavirus cannot currently be evicted.
+California and San Francisco have enacted state and local moratoria (temporary prohibitions) on home evictions.
+This means that most renters who lost income because of the coronavirus cannot currently be evicted.

 The eviction moratorium also protects renters against certain other kinds of evictions too – not just evictions due to non-payment of rent or non-payment of a settlement agreement (aka stipulation).